 Ph.D., University of California at Berkeley

-Dr. Paige Ware is a professor in the Department of Teaching & Learning at Southern Methodist University.
+Dr. Paige Ware is a professor in the Department of Teaching & Learning and Associate Provost at Southern Methodist University.
 Prior to earning her doctorate in Education, Language, Literacy, and Culture at the University of California at Berkeley, she was an English as a Second Language (ESL) and English as a Foreign Language (EFL) teacher.
 Fluent in Spanish and German, she was a Fulbright scholar in Germany before moving to Spain, where she taught in a bilingual Spanish-English elementary program.
 Her research focuses both on the use of multimedia technologies for fostering language and literacy growth among adolescents, as well as on the use of Internet-based communication for promoting intercultural awareness through international and domestic online language and culture partnerships.
 Her research has been funded by a National Academy of Education/Spencer Post-Doctoral Fellowship, by the International Research Foundation for English Language Education (TIRF), and by the Ford Scholars program at SMU.
 She was also the principal investigator of a Department of Education Office of English Language Acquisition (OELA) professional development grant supporting secondary school educators in obtaining their ESL supplemental certification.

 Ware, P., Kern, R., & Warschauer, M. (2016).
 The development of digital literacy.
 In P.K.
 Matsuda & R. Manchon (Eds.), Handbook of second and foreign language writing.
 De Gruyter Mouton.

 Ware, P. (2016).
 Technology, new literacies, and language learners.
 In C. Chapelle and S. Sauro (Eds.), The handbook of technology in second language teaching and learning.
 Wiley- Blackwell.

 Ware, P. (2016).
 Telecollaboration.
 In the TESOL encyclopedia of English language teaching.